willstepp/writings/aura-dim/notes.md

 Part Five (4500)
-4500: Using clues from photo to track her down, once there, the place is ransacked, childhood home, is attacked by shadow person, they fight, loses conciousness, he awakes in house fire, shadow person mutilated (stepfather), escapes to woods
+4500: Using clues from photo to track her down, once there, the place is ransacked, childhood home, is attacked by shadow person, they fight, loses conciousness, he awakes in house fire, shadow person mutilated (stepfather), sees Tacoma outside, escapes to woods

-Compelling Moment at the End: Gets text to come
+Compelling Moment at the End: Gets text to Come Back

 Part Six (10000)
 3000: Traveling at night to the abandoned GE plant.